Numbluk/blog/_drafts/i-dont-want-to-be-remembered-for-making-tress-good.markdown

 - Twitter: you create tiny little blogs where 99.9999% of them have no value
 - Amazon: you offer at marketplace with terrible knock-offs at the expense of quality goods

 There has to be a line somewhere.
 For instance, it'd be difficult to say "You're just a doctor who helps people moan" because it's a clear necessity.
 The size of an operation may also play a role.
 For instance, if you ran Twitter on your own would you still feel as though your output is meaningless?
-It's difficult to say because the output would likely be different: would Twitter with 1,000 staff be different with an enginer of 1?
+It's difficult to say because the output would likely be different: would Twitter with 1,000 staff be different with an engineer of 1?
 Probably.

 It's not about being a cog, it's about the output.
 I would be troubled if my legacy was Twitter because it's a menace to society.